ideepika/ceph/doc/dev/mempool_accounting.rst

   accessed.
 - bluestore_alloc: It accounts for actual allocations done by an allocator.
 - bluestore_inline_bl: measures encoded length of an inline buffer.
-- bluestore_fsck: file system consistency check for bluestore metadata, helps in tracking and debugging during OSD repairs.
+- bluestore_fsck: file system consistency check for BlueStore metadata, helps in tracking and debugging during OSD repairs.
 - bluestore_txc: accounts for committed transactions counter.
 - bluestore_writing_deferred: measures those small writes which are deferred